fmuzzio/Lyric-Nitro/README.md

 ## Usage

-You can train the model and generate text using the `TextGenerator` class in `src/text_generator.py`.
+You can train and generate text using any of the NLP model classes in the `src` folder.
 Modify the `main.py` script to use your own data and configurations.